Key Takeaways:

 Mast cell triggers and mediators:

-There are a variety of substances within the body that researchers have found will trigger mast cells to release mediators without complete degranulation.
+Researchers have found that there are a variety of substances within the body that will trigger mast cells to release mediators without complete degranulation.
 These include:[ref]

 These triggers can cause a two-phase reaction:

-• The mediators that mast cells can release immediately (within 1-5 minutes) include histamine, TNF, tryptase, RANKL, and serotonin.
-Mast cells can also synthesize and release prostaglandins D2 and leukotrienes quickly.
+- Immediately released mediators include histamine, TNF, tryptase, RANKL, and serotonin.
+Mast cells can also synthesize and release prostaglandin D2 and leukotrienes quickly.

-• Later (6 – 24 hours after stimulation), mast cells produce and secrete certain chemokines (TNF, CCL2, CCL8) and renin.[ref]
+- Hours after the initial trigger, mast cells produce and secrete certain chemokines (TNF, CCL2, CCL8) and renin.[ref]

 The different mediators released can lead to different symptoms of mast cell activation syndrome: